je-nunez/NewRelic_instrumentation_SDK/README.md

 The test program what it does is a `find / -perm -100 -printf '%s %p'` (it could have been any other test action) and then sorts it to find the biggest executable in the system.
 It records segments times in the NewRelic transaction and also some custom Linux kernel measures.

 More importantly, since this test program uses a `find / -perm -100 ...`, be careful with running this test program on a system with too many files, or has mounted some remote filesystems (like NFS), etc. Or modify the test program around the variable `external_command` inside it to run your test task you want to measure.

+(Note: In reference to the custom Linux measures that this program sends to NewRelic, if you want, it is possible that your test be a `perf record -g ...` instead of the two NewRelic segments here, `find / -perm -100 -printf '%s %p'` and then sorting by size, so with `perf record -g ...` the segments inside the NewRelic transaction can be the duration of each stack frame in the call stack, and then letting NewRelic do a flame-graph per segment (stack-frame).
+The posibilities are endless, but this test program is just for the capabilities of instrumenting your application with the `NewRelic Agent SDK in embedded mode`, so it can't be a complex program.)

 # NewRelic SDK Documentation